Skip to main content

 1. Switch to [Project Navigator] using the selector at the top of the Navigator.

-2. Drag the target model file on the tree and drop it into the destination folder.
+2. Drag the target model file in the tree and drop it into the destination folder.

 tip

-• You can change the destination folder structure from the context menu of the folder under [Model] displayed at the top level of the tree.
+• You can change the destination folder structure from the context menu of the folder under [Model], which is displayed at the top level of the tree.

 note

-• Folders that do not store model files registered in the project are not displayed in the Project Navigator.
+• Folders that do not contain model files registered in the project will not appear in the Project Navigator.

-If you create a folder in the project navigator but do not store a model file in it, the folder will not be displayed the next time you open the project.
+If you create a folder in the Project Navigator but do not store a model file, that folder will not appear the next time you open the project.

-• Save the project after changing the hierarchy or name of the model file.
+• Please save the project after changing the hierarchy or name of a model file.

-If you close the project without saving, the change in the model file path will not be saved, and the model file will not be loaded the next time you open the project.
+If you close the project without saving, the change to the model file path will not be saved, and the model file will not be loaded the next time you open the project.

 • Moving a model file, renaming a file, or deleting a folder cannot be undone.

-• If you move a model file with a tool other than Next Design, the model file will not be loaded.
+• If you move a model file using a tool other than Next Design, the model file will not be loaded.

-To set a model file to manual load, follow the steps below.
+To set a model file to manual load, follow these steps:

 2. From the context menu, select [Load Configuration] > [Set Manual Load].

-3. An icon indicating manual loading appears to the right of the model file node.
+3. A manual load icon will appear to the right of the model file node.

-4. The next time the project is opened, that model file will no longer be loaded automatically.
+4. The next time you open the project, that model file will no longer be automatically loaded.

-To return a model file to autoload, follow the steps below.
+To return a model file to auto load, follow these steps:

 2. From the context menu, select [Load Configuration] > [Set Auto Load].

-3. The icon indicating manual loading disappears from the right of the model file node.
+3. The manual load icon will disappear from the right of the model file node.

-4. The next time the project is opened, that model file will be loaded automatically.
+4. The next time you open the project, that model file will be automatically loaded.

-When you open a project, model files set to manual loading are in an unloaded state.
-To manually load an unloaded model file, follow the steps below.
+When you open a project, model files set to manual load will be unloaded.
+To manually load an unloaded model file, follow these steps:

 2. Select [Load Model File] from the context menu.